tsabat/reading-log/README.md

 The application includes several Railway-specific files:

 - `railway.json` - Configuration file for Railway deployment
-- `Procfile` - Defines the command to run the application
+- `Dockerfile` - Defines how to build the application container
 - `scripts/railway_start.py` - Script to start the application on Railway
-- `scripts/railway_migrate.py` - Script to run database migrations on Railway

 The deployment process will:
 1. Build the Docker image using the Dockerfile
-2. Run database migrations using `railway_migrate.py`
-3. Start the application using `railway_start.py`
+2. Start the application using `railway_start.py`, which will:
+   - Check database connectivity
+   - Create database tables if they don't exist
+   - Start the FastAPI application

 #### Using Railway CLI (Optional)

-If you prefer using the CLI:
+If you prefer using the CLI for faster iterations during development:

 ```bash
 # Login to Railway